bioconda/bioconda-recipes/docs/source/contributor/faqs.rst

 Local pinnings can be achieved by adding a file ``conda_build_config.yaml`` next to your ``meta.yaml``.

-To find out against which version you can pin a package, e.g. x.y.* or x.* please use [ABI-Laboratory](https://abi-laboratory.pro/tracker/).
+To find out against which version you can pin a package, e.g. x.y.* or x.* please use `ABI-Laboratory <https://abi-laboratory.pro/tracker/>`_.

 What's the lifecycle of a bioconda package?
 -------------------------------------------